MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Experiment

 \section{Experiment}

 We first detail our experimental settings in Section~\ref{s5.1}, and then discuss the quantitative on different benchmarks and qualitative examples in Sections~\ref{s5.2} and~\ref{s5.3}, respectively.
-Please refer to the Supplementary Material for more experiments, analysis, and ablation studies.
+Please refer to the Appendix for more data details and ablation studies.